chrisseaton/rhizome/doc/scheduler.md

 `phi` operations.
 The normal use of the linearizer is to lower to machine-level operations before linearization.

+### Other things we could be considering

+The scheduler interacts closely with the register allocation, which is described in another document.
+If nodes that produce a value are scheduled earlier than needed before the nodes that use them, the value needs to kept alive in a register by the register allocator for longer.
+If too many values are kept alive at the same time the register allocator can run out of registers and it will start to use slower main memory instead.
+The scheduler could be thinking ahead to register allocation, and minimising the time the values need to be kept alive.

 ### More technical details

 Less seems to be written about scheduling than even the rest of compilers.
 We